 1. Bisket Jatra festival.

 Bisket Jatra is a Nepalese new year festival held in Bhaktapur city.
 The festival begins with the pulling of the chariot of Lord Bhairavnath on the premises of the five-storied Nyatapola temple.
 Bisket Jatra festival is the biggest festival in Bhaktapur town.
-Hundreds of locals from either side of the Taumadi begin the jatra by pulling the three-story pagoda-style chariot.
+Hundreds of locals from either side of the Taumadi begin the Jatra by pulling the three-story pagoda-style chariot.
 Thousands of people, including foreigners, watch this festival.

-According to culture experts, the tradition of organizing the Bisket festival is thought to have started around 268 Nepal Era prior to the establishment of Bhaktapur town.
+According to cultural experts, the tradition of organizing the Bisket festival is thought to have started around 268 Nepal Era prior to the establishment of Bhaktapur town.
 The Bisket Jatra festival celebrates for eight nights and nine days.